-Cretan Music - Kritiki Musiki is an alchemical fusion of musician and instrument.
+Cretan Music - Kritiki Musiki is an alchemical fusion of artist and instrument.
 Below we explore the exotic intruments that sing with such unique voices, their histories and their skilled makers.

 To learn about our master organopechtes, see our dedicated page about musicians

-The Cretan lyra - Kρητική λύρα is in many ways the voice of Cretan music.
+The Kritiki lyra - Kρητική λύρα is in many ways the voice of our music.
 The lyra carries and accentuates the potency of the mantinada, a poetic art that still thrives in the beautiful Mediterranean island of Crete.

 The lyra creates a musical tapestry, with its invigorating and entrancing voice, lifting your spirits and your body to it’s feet to dance in time with the kefi that only once experienced can be understood.
 Cretan music is full of the rhythms created by the lyra.